Us Treasury 5 Etf Performance

 Risk

-Given the investment horizon of 90 days US Treasury is expected to generate 0.18 times more return on investment than the market.
-However, the company is 5.65 times less risky than the market.
-It trades about 0.08 of its potential returns per unit of risk.
-The Dow Jones Industrial is currently generating roughly 0.0 per unit of risk.
+Given the investment horizon of 90 days US Treasury is expected to generate 18.65 times less return on investment than the market.
+But when comparing it to its historical volatility, the company is 3.28 times less risky than the market.
+It trades about 0.03 of its potential returns per unit of risk.
+The Dow Jones Industrial is currently generating roughly 0.18 of returns per unit of risk over similar time horizon.

 US Treasury Market Risk Analysis